christroutner/insight-docker/README.md

 `mkdir ~/tmp`

-  - Be sure to update the docker-compose.yml file if you'd like the blockchain to be stored in a different directory.
+  - Update the docker-compose.yml file to point to the directory where you want the blockchain data stored.

-* Build the Docker images by running:

-`docker-compose build`

-* After the Docker image has been build, you can start it:
+* Download and run the Docker image:

 `docker-compose up -d`

-* After the blockchain syncs, you can access the insight server at port 3001.
+* After the blockchain syncs, you can access the insight server at port 3002.
-You can check on progress with the command `docker logs insight-bch`.
+You can check on progress with the command `docker logs insight-mainnet`.

 **Note**: It's important that the [bitcoin.conf](config/testnet-example/bitcoin.conf)